Vision-language model: Naive dynamic resolution

 A key difference from LLaVA 1.0 and Flamingo is that the vision encoder supports arbitrary image resolutions, without first reshaping the image to a fixed shape.
 The number of encoded tokens is variable and depends on the image shape.

-Videos are sampled at 2 frames per second to produce a steam of images, which are each encoded separately.
+Videos are sampled at 2 frames per second to produce a stream of images, which are each encoded separately.
 This too contributes to the variable length of the token array.

 An MLP aligns the embedding dimension of the ViT with that of the language model.
 It also has a role in reducing the dimensionality of the image encoding by merging the vector embeddings 2x2 adjacent patches (see ViT).
 Video encoding also benefits from a 3D convolution that also operates on the temporal dimension.

 Multimodal rotary positional encoding (M-RoPE)

 Standard positional encoding is poorly suited for vision data, especially when the data is encoded into variable-length token embeddings.
 Specifically, its 1-dimensional representation loses the spatial layout of images and temporal continuity of video.

 Qwen2-VL uses a multidimensional variant for vision data, which it calls multimodal rotary positional encoding (M-RoPE).
 With this implementation, each token is assigned a triplet of indices (i,x,y), defined as follows.
-For images, x and y represent the spacial coordinates of the token in the image. i is constant for all tokens of the image, and equals the sequence number of the image within the unified input stream to the model.
+For images, x and y represent the spatial coordinates of the token in the image. i is constant for all tokens of the image, and equals the sequence number of the image within the unified input stream to the model.
 M-RoPE positional encoding is then constructed by interleaving separate 1-D RoPE encodings for the three indices.

 Video positional encoding uses similar triplets, except that i is not constant and progresses with each image in the video stream.
 It thus encodes temporal location.